rocketpowerkille/Tare/docs/BAZANTIC_INVESTIGATION.md

 was returned.
 This does not establish permanent free access or a payment network, and does not establish acceptance of the new pinned-context Recipes.

+Later on 2026-09-13, the maintainer reported a successful deployed `tare-pinned-report-investigation` answer for the saved Steakhouse report.
+The display contained seven sections and linked fact IDs after response-format fixes.
+That is a reported in-page product result, not a retained raw execution artifact, fresh source acceptance, permanent free service or a general correctness claim.
+The wallet and indexed-accounting JSON specifications are separate Recipes;
+their presence in the repository does not establish publication or acceptance.

 Paid sponsorship remains disabled.
 Enabling it requires network confirmation, an appropriately scoped grant, explicit spending approval, and durable spend and idempotency accounting.
 Do not assume a Tare-service grant covers a Recipe gateway.